-I've been a Member of the Leeds City Region Local Enterprise Partnership (LEP) Green Economy panel from 2016.
+I was a Member of the Leeds City Region Local Enterprise Partnership (LEP) Green Economy panel from 2016-2021.
 I became deputy chair of the newly formed Bradford Sustainable Development Partnership in 2020.

 The role of 'place' in sustainability.
-Within that I am part of the Place-based Climate Action Network (PCAN), and ESRC Network+ working with local authorities across the UK.
+Within that I am part of the Place-based Climate Action Network (PCAN), an ESRC Network+ working with local authorities across the UK.
 I’m also interested in researching the non-technology aspects of the circular economy and have done research exploring the circular economy at city scale, working from the starting point of a city's assets rather than the problem of a city's waste arisings.

 Effective knowledge exchange - I am keen to develop further capacity to bridge between academic research and public sector practitioners.
 A knowlege transfer project with Leeds City Council led to generating new lines of reserach, but also found ways to use existing city assets and knowledge to drive positive research impacts.I have delivered a number of "impact acceleration" projects translating University research into action in the city of Leeds, particularly working with organisations on the built environment.

 In 2017, I became a Fellow of the Centre for Understanding Sustainable Prosperity.
 The fellowship focuses on the role of micro-enterprises in sustainable prosperity.
 In addition to developing my research on construction firms, I'm investigating the role of craft and textile enterprises in sustainability.

 <h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://environment.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>